Traffic Light Centers – SCOPES-DF

 Building the Traffic Light

 Students will receive the traffic light design and a step-by-step guide for using the laser cutter software.
-They will learn how to program the cut, select the appropriate material, and adjust the cutting precision to create the pieces for their traffic light.
+They will learn how to program the machine, select the appropriate material, and adjust the cutting precision to create the pieces for their traffic light.
 This process allows them to understand how to perform cuts safely and accurately using a laser cutter.

-1. Open the program on the computer.
+1. Install and open the program on the computer.

 2. Open the traffic light design.
+(Boxes.py)

 3. Configure the settings according to the action to be performed; in this case, cutting.